travelsense/api/doc/structure.md

 # Project structire
+## Front controller
+[public/app.php](../public/app.php) is the front controller.
+All requests are served by this file.
+It creates an instance of Api\Application and calls

 ## Application and configuration
 The main application class extends Silex\Application.
 All the project configuration is in [app/config](../app/config).
 ### Dependency Injection